luisalclo/kubernetes-cicd/README.md

 ## 🏗️ Architecture Overview: A Hybrid Approach

-This project demonstrates a sophisticated, real-world cloud-native architecture that separates concerns between two distinct lifecycles: Infrastructure and Application.
+This project demonstrates a sophisticated, real-world cloud-native architecture that separates concerns between two distinct, loosely-coupled lifecycles: **Infrastructure** and **Application**.

-*   **Layer 1: Infrastructure as Code (IaC) with Terraform**
+### Layer 1: The Infrastructure Platform (IaC with Terraform)
-    *   **The Foundation:** Terraform is used exclusively to provision and manage the core, stable infrastructure within the GCP project `developer-sandbox-489120`.
+This layer is the stable, long-lived foundation of the entire environment.
+It is managed exclusively with Infrastructure as Code (IaC) using Terraform, ensuring it is versioned, repeatable, and auditable.
 This layer rarely changes.

 *   **Components:**
-        *   **GCP Networking:** Custom VPC with isolated subnets for GKE Nodes, Services, and Management.
+    *   **GCP Networking (`vpc` module):** Establishes a custom Virtual Private Cloud (VPC) with granular subnets for different traffic types (GKE Nodes, Pods, and Services).
+This provides network-level isolation, a core tenant of secure multi-tenant clusters.
-        *   **GKE Compute:** A Google Kubernetes Engine (GKE) **Standard** Cluster with private nodes and master authorized networks.
+    *   **GKE Compute (`gke` module):** Provisions a **private** Google Kubernetes Engine (GKE) Standard Cluster.
+"Private" is a critical security distinction, meaning nodes do not have public IP addresses and are shielded from the public internet.
+Access to the Kubernetes API master is locked down via `master_authorized_networks`, ensuring only authorized entities can communicate with it.
-        *   **Security & Identity:** Keyless Authentication using Workload Identity Federation (WIF) and direct principal bindings.
+    *   **Security & Identity (Workload Identity Federation):** This is the cornerstone of our keyless security posture.
+Instead of using static, long-lived Service Account keys (a major security risk), we configure GCP to trust GitHub Actions as a federated identity provider.
+This allows the CI/CD pipeline to dynamically obtain short-lived, ephemeral GCP access tokens, drastically reducing the risk of credential leakage.

-*   **Layer 2: Application CI/CD with Docker, Kustomize & GitHub Actions**
+### Layer 2: The Application Lifecycle (CI/CD)
-    *   **The Dynamic Layer:** Applications are NOT deployed with Terraform.
-Instead, a robust CI/CD pipeline builds container images directly from source code, scans them, and deploys them to the GKE cluster.
-This layer changes frequently.
+This layer is dynamic and fast-moving, representing the actual business logic.
+Applications are NOT deployed with Terraform.
+Instead, a robust CI/CD pipeline automates the entire process of transforming source code into a running, secured workload in the GKE cluster.

 *   **Components:**
-        *   **Source Code:** The `src/bookinfo` directory contains the application source for the **Bookinfo** microservices suite.
+    *   **Source Code (`src/bookinfo`):** The single source of truth for all application code.
+Developers push changes here to trigger the entire delivery process.
-        *   **CI/CD Pipeline:** A reusable GitHub Actions workflow (`shared-k8s-app-pipeline.yml`) automates the entire process of building, scanning, and deploying.
+    *   **CI/CD Pipeline (`shared-k8s-app-pipeline.yml`):** The engine of the application layer.
+This reusable GitHub Actions workflow is responsible for orchestrating the key stages of delivery for any microservice: building a Docker image, pushing it to a registry, performing security scanning, and deploying to GKE.
-        *   **Kubernetes Manifests:** The `environments/gcp-env-demo/k8s-manifests/` directory contains plain Kubernetes YAML manifests, managed and customized by **Kustomize**.
+    *   **Kubernetes Manifests (`k8s-manifests/` & Kustomize):** This directory contains the declarative, plain Kubernetes YAML files that define *how* the applications should run (Deployments, Services, etc.).
+We use **Kustomize** as a template-free way to manage these manifests.
+Its primary role in this pipeline is to dynamically update the image tag in the base manifests to point to the newly-built Docker image from the CI/CD run, ensuring the correct version is deployed.

 ---